carlosbebe/scratch_cluster/README.md

 * **slurmd:** Compute node daemon that waits for jobs, executes them and return the status.
 * **scratch_cluster_default:** Internal virtual network created by docker.

 ### Files

 * **Dockerfile**

 Contains the necessary commands to assemble a base image (slurm-cluster:rocky8).
-Packages installation, configuration files among other.
+Essential packages installed via yum, slurm configuration and installation, user creation and basic system configuration.
 * **docker-compose.yml**

 In this YAML file the cluster architecture is define to be later deployed in containers.
+Five services are deployed: a mysql database, a slurmdb daemon, a slurmctld daemon and two slurmd services known as compute nodes.
+A **data** volume is create and shared throughout the loggin and compute nodes in order to execute jobs.
+Other volumes such as etc_munge and var_lib_mysql are also created.
 * **slurm.conf**

 Predefined ASCII file that escribes general slurm configuration information: nodes, partitions etc.